Skip to Content

 13. They Are Mentioned in the Cat-Book Poems

-Legend has it that an ancient book from old Siam, the Tamra Maeo, mentioned several breeds considered special.
-The age of this book is unclear, but it’s certainly old enough to earn the Khao its description of ‘ancient breed’.
+The age of this book is unclear, but it’s certainly old enough to earn the Khao its description of an ‘ancient breed.’
 Luck, longevity, and wealth are associated with this beautiful cat – and if an ancient text mentions them, there must be some truth to the legend!

 Would You Get a Khao Manee?

 If you happen to have a few thousand dollars to spend on a cat, would you consider a Khao Manee?
-If you did, you’d be among an elite club that includes Siamese royalty.
-You’d also own and name a gorgeous white cat, possibly with odd-colored eyes, and possessing a desire to meet and greet everyone that comes in the door.

 khao manee expensive cat breed